fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_gt/sub/native/games/pool/supplydemand_3p.rst

 **Payoff Function**

-The tables below show the sales price per product based on the quantity produced by each seller:
+The table below shows the sales price per product based on the quantity produced by each seller:

 +------------------------------+-----------------------------------------+----------------------------------------+----------------------------------------+----------------------------------------+----------------------------------------+
 |                                       Seller 1                         |                             Seller 2                                            |                             Seller 3                                            |